Kumayl-Lokhandwala/guestara-internship-assignment/README.md

 This is a Node.js backend server built with Express and MongoDB to manage a restaurant menu.
 It provides a complete API for managing a three-level menu hierarchy: **Categories**, **Subcategories**, and **Items**.

+## Live API Endpoint

+This API is deployed on Render.
+You can test it live at the following base URL:

 ### Tech Stack

 - **Node.js** (v18+)